jeliasson/npm-husky-hooks/README.md

 #### `check-lock-files`

 Check for package manager lock files, and abort if any are present lock file that we don't want.
-This is useful to ensure that e.g. only`yarn.lock` is present in the repository.
+This is useful to ensure that e.g. only `package-lock.json` is present in the repository.

 **Setup**